Quantum Error Propagation: Implementing Euler matrix-based error propagation using Mathematica

-This section contains the Euler matrix based implementation of error propagation analysis using Mathematica.
+This section contains the Euler matrix-based implementation of error propagation analysis using Mathematica.
 Listing~\ref{lst:error_propagation_euler_matrix_mathematica} contains a Mathematica Notebook for calculating and visualizing the error propagation due to 200 qubit rotations by $\nicefrac{\pi}{100}$ (see entire Notebook \href{https://github.com/Sultanow/quantum/blob/main/bloch_sphere/mathematica/errorPropagation.nb}{errorPropagation.nb} on Github).
-The resulting plot looks exactly same as the one generated by Listing~\ref{lst:error_propagation_su2_mathematica} shown in Figure~\ref{fig:error_propagation}.
+The resulting plot looks exactly the same as the one generated by Listing~\ref{lst:error_propagation_su2_mathematica} shown in Figure~\ref{fig:error_propagation}.